Walsall Money Advice Project

 The project has particular expertise in the area of home collected credit.

-The project work with its clients to address debt but in many cases takes virtually complete control of the process in order to obtain much needed respite for those suffering with mental illness.
+The project works with its clients to address debt but in many cases takes virtually complete control of the process in order to obtain much needed respite for those suffering with mental illness.